Why do we need calcium?

 About 99% of the calcium in our body can be found in our bones and teeth, only 1% is found in the blood serum.
 Serum calcium levels are always steady and don’t fluctuate due to a very quick response mechanism in our body.
-When serum calcium levels drop, the body will transfer calcium from our bones.
+When serum calcium levels drop, the body will transfer calcium from our bones (1).

 People with a calcium deficiency are often not aware of this as it does not lead to obvious symptoms in the short term.
 As explained previously, serum calcium is tightly regulated, so when the dietary calcium intake is low, the body will take calcium from the bones to bring it back to an acceptable level.
 The very first symptom of calcium deficiency can sometimes be an unexpected bone fracture or loss of a tooth.

 As we age, we absorb less and less calcium from our diet, causing our bodies to take more and more calcium from our bones.
 This can eventually lead to osteomalacia (softening of the bones) or osteoporosis (fragile and weak bones) in later life.
 If calcium deficiency continues over a long time you can have permanent loss of bone that can result in fragility, broken bones, loss of mobility and more!
 Postmenopausal women have a higher risk of developing osteoporosis because of declining oestrogen concentrations associated with menopause (2).

 - Dairy products (milk, yoghurt, cheese)